Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/seo.md

 ## How SEO works

-The Hydrogen framework includes a `<Seo>` client component inside your app's `components` which you can use to customize the output of SEO-related tags in your document `head`.
+The Hydrogen framework work with Seo by inspects the user-agent for every request, and buffer the response to fully render the response on server side instead.

+To emulate this behaviour, add `?_bot` query param at the end of url.

+## What Hydrogen provides

-Hydrogen also supplies a `<DefaultSeo>` server component, which is responsible for fetching your `shop.name` and setting default values and templates for every page on your website.
+The Hydrogen framework supplies a `<DefaultSeo>` server component, which is responsible for fetching your `shop.name` and `shop.description` to act as default seo values for every page on your website.

+The Hydrogen package also includes a `<Seo>` client component that are being use on home, product, collection, and page server entry components that output the SEO-related tags in your document `head` and override the default values.

 ## Client component examples